Premium video tutorials

 Regularly updated content

 Financial modeling in Excel is extremely useful to forecast and make key decisions about your company's performance.
-This online course is designed for beginners, to give you a solid foundation in the preparation needed before you build a financial model.
+This financial modeling training online is designed for beginners, to give you a solid foundation in the preparation needed before you build a financial model.
 You will learn the necessary concepts, functions and features required to structure and design your financial model to maximize usability and minimize risk.
-Examples are provided throughout so that you can apply the practical knowledge you learn through hands-on application in Excel.
+Examples are provided throughout the course so that you can apply the practical knowledge you learn through hands-on application in Excel.

 - 55 practical tutorials.